marioy47/wordpress-plugin-starter/README.md

 ## NPM commands

+- `npm run lint` and `npm run lint:fix` to detect and fix code errors.
 - `npm start` to watch for changes in `src/js/` and `src/sass/` and compile
 - `npm run build`
   - Compiles and optimizes the files in `src/js/` and saves them in `js/`